ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ### 10. Final check

-`Lerna` will perform a check on older dependencies and remove outdated/unused packages.
+`Lerna` will perform a check on old dependencies and remove outdated/unused packages.
 Afterward, it will prompt you to start the relay node, enter `Y`.

 ```bash
 lerna notice cli v3.5.0